isabella232/sign-integrations.en/help/veeva/install.md

 ![Image of signature event details](images/security-profiles.png)

-Security profiles of users who require an access to Adobe Sign history in Vault must have Read permissions for Signature, Signatory, and Signature Event objects.
+Security profiles of users who require access to Adobe Sign history in Vault must have Read permissions for Signature, Signatory, and Signature Event objects.

 ![Image of signature event details](images/set-permissions.png)